 How soon will construction start after reaching our goal?

-Periodically throughout the year, we will select two areas to build fiber to.
+Periodically throughout the year, we will select areas to build fiber to.
 The variable logistics of fiber construction make it difficult to give a precise timeline, but our goal is to begin within six months of the selection announcement.

 Why did my zone layout change?